mikrobi/babel/docs/usage/index.md

 ## Babel Button

 The Babel Button is located on the top of a resource form.
-With this button you can create, link and update translated versions of the current resource in different contexts.
+With this button you can create, link, update and delete translated versions of the current resource in different contexts.

-Hover the button and create, link, update and unlink the translated versions of the current resource.
-You can also unlink all translations from this resource and create multiple translations in selectable contexts with a menu entry.
+Hover the button and create, link, update, unlink and delete the translated versions of the current resource.
+You can also unlink and delete all translations from this resource and create multiple translations in selectable contexts with a menu entry.

 ![Linked Menu](img/babel-linked-menu.png)